EMDSL By Laws.pdf

 g.
 U8-U12 Director

 Note: Nominees for Board positions shall be required to identify any affiliation with a Club.
 An affiliation includes, but is not limited to, acting in an executive, or advisory capacity for a Club, or receiving remuneration of any sort, either directly, or indirectly from a Member Club.
 At no time shall there be three, or more Board members who have identified the same Club affiliation.
+Nominees for Board positions may not be nominated for more than one vacancy on the Board.

 A representative of EMSA shall be accorded the full rights and privileges of a Director of the Board, excluding voting rights.